falcosecurity/libs/test/drivers/README.md

 make driver bpf
 ```

-> __NOTE__: the modern bpf probe is bundled inside its engine so every time you type `make drivers_test` it will automatically compiled without any additional command.
+> __NOTE__: the modern bpf probe is bundled inside its engine so every time you type `make drivers_test` it will be automatically compiled without any additional command.

 We are ready to run our tests: